 From Radiomir to Luminor

-Iconic models from Panerai
+Iconic watches from Panerai

 Thanks to its unique shape, eye-catching size, and clear dial, the Panerai Radiomir has gained cult status among connoisseurs and collectors.
 Evidently, the original Radiomir was eventually discontinued due to its radioactive elements.
 Panerai then developed a new timepiece – the Luminor.
 As early as 1949, the company filed a patent for the tritium-based compound that they used in their Luminor models.
 Later on, it was discovered that the compound was also radioactive, but thankfully, it turned out to be harmless in small quantities.
 Today, the Panerai Superluminova contains a completely safe fluorescent.
 A word of advice for collectors, however – the Panerai models that contain tritium or even radium increase in price with each passing year.